ddmarchlewski/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?

   The p-value is 5.35e-11.
 This is less than the significance level of 0.05%.
 Based on this information, the slope cannot be 0.

+- Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?